The Sweeney: Background

-Previously, most TV police dramas had shied away from showing officers as being fallible.
+Most TV police dramas had shied away from showing officers as fallible.
 The series shows a somewhat more realistic side of police life, depicting them as flawed human beings, some with a disregard for authority, rules and the "system".
-Police officers in The Sweeney are ready and willing to meet violence with violence when dealing with London's hardened criminals, and are prone to cut corners and bend the law in pursuit of their prey, as long as it gets the right result.
+Police officers in The Sweeney are ready and willing to meet violence with violence when dealing with London's hardened criminals and are prone to cut corners and bend the law in pursuit of their prey, as long as it gets the right result.
 Until The Sweeney, the violent reality of policing was largely ignored by British television.
-The series broke new ground for TV drama and didn't shy away from self-awareness and genre-referential humour.
-This is very evident in episodes such as 2.7 "Golden Fleece" when Regan brandishes a lollipop at Carter and says "who loves ya, baby" in a nod to hit US crime series Kojak (1973–78); or in 2.10 "Trojan Bus" when Regan whistles the theme-tune to the BBC's sedate police series Dixon of Dock Green (1955–76) after a particularly elementary piece of detective work.
+The series broke new ground for TV drama and incorporated self-awareness and genre-referential humour.
+This is evident in episodes such as 2.7, "Golden Fleece", when Regan brandishes a lollipop at Carter and says "who loves ya, baby" in a nod to hit US crime series Kojak (1973–78); or in 2.10, "Trojan Bus", when Regan whistles the theme tune to the BBC's sedate police series Dixon of Dock Green (1955–76) after a particularly elementary piece of detective work.

 The series also captured the zeitgeist as it was made during a dark period for the real-world Flying Squad.
 During the mid-1970s Flying Squad officers were publicly censured for being involved in bribery, corruption and for having excessively close links with the criminal fraternity.
-At the time, this reality served as a backdrop to the series, and it is reflected in the mood, tone and story lines of The Sweeney.
+This reality served as a backdrop to the series and it is reflected in the mood, tone and story lines of The Sweeney.
 Detective Chief Superintendent Kenneth Drury, the Flying Squad's real-life commander, was convicted on five counts of corruption and imprisoned for eight years.
-Twelve other officers were also convicted and many more resigned.
-In the late 1970s, this and other scandals led to a massive internal investigation into the activities of the Metropolitan and City of London Police lead by Dorset Police, codenamed Operation Countryman.
-All of this may have inspired parts of the plot of Sweeney 2.
+Twelve other officers were convicted and many more resigned.
+In the late 1970s, this and other scandals led to a massive internal investigation into the activities of the Metropolitan and City of London Police led by Dorset Police, codenamed Operation Countryman.